 Best time to visit Greece

 The best time to visit Greece is during the shoulder seasons, between April and June and September and October.
-The best time to go to the beach in Greece is during July and August, but this coincides with the largest crowds and higher prices for flights and accommodations.
+The best time to visit the beach in Greece is in July and August, but this coincides with the largest crowds and higher prices for flights and accommodations.
 I recommend visiting Greece during September, which is when I visited.
 It was still hot outside, so the beach was still an option, and the crowds were thinning out as summer was ending.
 I also think September is the perfect time for island hopping!